The Polk Street Blues Festival is back in its original home in the heart of San Francisco. This will be the festival's 9th year.

 Admission is free.

 The Polk Street Blues Festival includes two stages.
-Click here for a list of this year's performers.

 I love the yummy gourmet foods at these festivals.
 Here are just a few of the vendors you can expect again this year (subject to change):